-Situated on the shores of the Mediterranean, no rx Fuengirola is a favourite with both national and international tourists, with the 7 kilometers of sandy beaches being the main attraction.
+Situated on the shores of the Mediterranean, Fuengirola is a favourite with both national and international tourists, with the 7 kilometers of sandy beaches being the main attraction.

 The beaches known as Boliches – Gaviotas and Torreblanca hold a European blue flag.

 The town is just twenty minutes from Malaga airport, while the local train station provides easy access to such popular nearby resorts as Torreblanca, Arroyo de la Miel and Torremolinos

 Lively, popular and always buzzing the resort of Fuengirola has come a long way from its days as a simple Spanish fishing village.
 Today it’s a fascinating mix of local Spanish residents and international visitors, many of whom have made their permanent home in the urbanizacion housing complexes that stretch up into the hills.